Permanent food service business permit

 All City of Seattle food plan review submittals MUST be submitted directly to the Health Department.
 City of Seattle applicants must submit Two (2) sets of plans — Required for City of Seattle and King County projects.
 Please check with your local building department for the number of approved Health Department plans required for their building department submittal for special projects.

-- Cover sheet (See Step 2 below)
+- Cover sheet (See Step 2 above)

 - Plan review application (Step 2)